SensorInput/TempSense/README.md

 + V9 Batterie
 + Relay Module (here it's a HL-54S v1.0)

-The Arduino is the centerpiece, which provides most of the code and is wired to the rest of the parts.
+The Arduino is the centerpiece, which provides most of the code and is wired to the remaining parts.
 The ESP is a module that integrates a small microcontroller with a 802-11 Wifi Transmitter.
-This module contains the rest of the code and is the Web Interface for this system.
+This module contains the remaining code and is the Web Interface for this system.
 The temperature is measured via the DHT11 sensor.
-If the temperature is too high, the relay is switched, which in turn closes the circuit between the battery ands the fan.
+If the temperature is too high, the relay is switched, which in return closes the circuit between the battery and the fan.
 The relay can also be connected to multiple circuits.
 In this project only one fan is used to keep it simple.
 The system can be scaled to any size.

 Implementation
 -----
-The ESP is the only thing in the system that needs to be programmed but does not have a USB interface.
-To program on the ESP module you need an operating system.
+The ESP is the only part of this system that needs to be programmed but does not have an USB interface.
+To program the ESP module one needs an operating system.
 The NodeMCU is an open source platform and includes a firmware which runs on the ESP module.

 ### Flashing the ESP module
-One way to flash the NodeMCU firmware on the module is with a Raspberry Pi.
+One way to flash the NodeMCU firmware on the module is by using a Raspberry Pi.
 To update the firmware, a tool called ESPTool is needed.
-The pyhton program makes the update based on a binary file.
-Before downloading the esptool, the Python serial library must be installed using the command:
+The pyhton program does the update based on a binary file.
+Before downloading the ESPtool, the Python serial library must be installed using the command:
 ```
 pi@raspberrypi ~ $ sudo apt-get install python-serial
 ```
 Download and unpack the folder.
 The next step is to download the image of the updated NodeMCU, which can be found on [github](https://github.com/nodemcu/nodemcu-firmware/releases).
-The binary has to be in the esptool-master folder.
-Now the wiring between the ESP module and the Raspberry Pi.
+The binary has to be in the ESPtool-master folder.
+Now comes the wiring between the ESP module and the Raspberry Pi.

 ![alt text](https://raw.githubusercontent.com/SensorInput/TempSense/master/doc/esp-gpio0-gnd.png "Raspberry Pi and ESP")